Crystal the Monkey: Television and film

 In 2011 she played Donald the Monkey in the Frank Coraci-directed film Zookeeper and was voiced by Adam Sandler.
 Crystal also played Crystal the Capuchin in the Cameron Crowe-directed film We Bought a Zoo.

-After gymnast Gabby Douglas's gold medal-winning performance at 2012 Summer Olympics individual all-around, NBC aired a commercial of Crystal swinging on gymnastic rings.
+After gymnast Gabby Douglas' gold medal-winning performance at 2012 Summer Olympics individual all-around, NBC aired a commercial of Crystal swinging on gymnastic rings.
 Wallace of the magazine New York called it a "cringe-worthy juxtaposition" that sparked much debate about racism on Twitter.
-Sportscaster Bob Costas had just said, "There are some African American girls out there who tonight are saying to themselves: 'Hey, I'd like to try that too.'"
+Sportscaster Bob Costas had just said, "There are some African-American girls out there who tonight are saying to themselves: 'Hey, I'd like to try that too.'"
 Crystal's ad had been broadcast three times previously and was a promotion for NBC's upcoming sitcom, Animal Practice.

 She played Dr. Rizzo, a crony of misanthropic veterinarian Dr. George Coleman in Animal Practice, a sitcom that debuted on September 26, 2012.
 Before the show was cancelled due to low ratings, Crystal netted her owner $12,000 per episode; the earnings from nine episodes meant that for the year she made more than twice as much as the average Hollywood actor.
 New York's Wallace observed the filming of a scene in which Crystal gives Coleman a shoulder massage.
 Gunderson used gestures to coax Crystal to perform the desired action and let her lick yogurt from his fingers upon finishing.
 After each scene, Gunderson rewards her with a treat.
 Wallace noted that her favorite treats included "chocolate, Nutella, grapes, pistachios, peanuts, the odd crafts-services banana, a weekly egg for protein, and, off-set, spiders and flies".

-In 2019, Crystal appeared as a security guard in the Hindi language Bollywood film Total Dhamaal.
+In 2019, Crystal appeared as a security guard in the Hindi-language Bollywood film Total Dhamaal.
 In 2022, she appeared in Steven Spielberg's semi-autobiographical film The Fabelmans as Bennie, the pet monkey of the titular family.